The SEN Department Mission

 Empowering students to achieve their full potential.

-How does the school know if students need additional help and what should parents do if they think their daughter has special educational needs?
+How does the Academy know if students need additional help and what should parents do if they think their daughter has Special Educational Needs?

 At the Ursuline Academy students are identified as having SEN through a variety of ways including the following: